AttorneyOnlineVidya/tsuserver/README.md

 * /closepoll (name) - Closes a poll, preventing people from voting.

 * /pollresults (name) - Prints results of a given poll.

+* /reloadpolls - Reloads polls from their file.

 ## License